wp-plugins/blip-slideshow/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+Now with support for Picasa Web and Photobucket feeds, and client-side cache.

 = 1.2.0 =
-Defaults have changed!
-Check the changelog.
+Option defaults have changed, please check the changelog.
 New slideshow types: Flash, Fold, Ken Burns and Push

 = 1.1.0 =
-Now with better caching, MobileMe RSS Feeds and WordPress installs running HTTPS.
+Now with Support for MobileMe RSS Feeds and WordPress installs running HTTPS.

 = 1.0.0 =
 Thanks for beta testing!
 The first official stable version offers caching and a CSS style in your theme directory.